sofiabsilva/100-days-of-code/log.md

    - Cry it out.
 Cry hard when I need to.
 It's ok to not be ok.
 It'll seriously make me feel better.

    - Meditate and let go.

+### Day 80: July 19, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress:** Completed the Udacity Async JavaScript course and continued looking at Day 6 of #JavaScript30

+**Thoughts:** Didn't have much time with the computer so I didn't do what I had planed.

+### Day 81: July 20, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress:** Finally finished and understood [Day 6 of #JavaScript30](https://codepen.io/Tubbie/full/ejgdNQ).
+Learned a bit more about Regular expressions too.
+Continued the Udacity ES6 course (that problem I had accessing it before is now solved).
+And started Day 7.
+Not coding related: I am done with the portrait commission I was doing for the past month hahah!